doyun421/Face_Recognition/README.md

 - Face verification and other forms of face recognition are very different problems.
 For example, it is very difficult to extrapolate from performance on verification to performance on 1:N recongition.

 - Many groups are not well represented in LFW.
-For example
+For example, there are very few children, no babies, very few people over the age of 80, and a relatively small proportion of women.
+In addition, many ethnicities have very minor representation or none at all.